djzielinski/assignments/hw3/hw3.markdown

  - `<firstname>-<lastname>-person.py`
  - `<firstname>-<lastname>-npstats.py`

-Please use the provided template files and do not change the function names?
+Please use the provided template files and do not change the function names.

 ### Problem 1.
 Simple statistics revisited.